tscheer100/SMSSpam/README.md

 #### What I learned from this project

 - Familiarized myself with using json to set variables
-- Familiarized myself with smtplib and how to use it to send SMS messages
+- Became acquainted with smtplib and how to use it to send SMS messages